 All patients undergo a comprehensive hearing exam prior to receiving hearing aids to determine the cause and extent of the loss.
 A detailed case history is also completed.
 Once a patient becomes a candidate for hearing aids based upon their type of hearing loss all options are discussed with the patient including style of the hearing instrument and technology level required to meet their communication goals.
 The hearing aids are then programmed to match their unique hearing loss.
 At this point every patient undergoes comprehensive instruction on how to listen again.
 Emphasis is placed on how the brain must relearn to focus on specific sounds that the individual wants to pay attention to and ignore irrelevant noises.
 All patients are also instructed on use and care of the hearing instruments and follow-up tests are performed to assure optimal programming of the aids.

 Hearing Aid Checks and Servicing

 The cornerstone of our customer service is the follow-up our patients receive once fit with hearing aids.
 Most patients initially require 3-4 office visits to understand how to once again listen and how to take care of their new hearing aids.
-Subsequent hearing aid adjustments or trouble shooting is always available at no charge for the life of the hearing instruments.
+Subsequent hearing aid adjustments or trouble shooting is always available for hearing devices.
+Each hearing device receives a warranty of up to 4 years, where most services are covered at no cost.
 In fact, most patients can be seen for hearing aid related problems the day they call.
 In addition, all patients receive our quarterly newsletter to keep them informed of the latest research into hearing disorders and technological improvements.

 Assistive Listening Devices (ALDs)